dmsc/fastbasic/manual.md

   (abbreviated `W.`).
 If no type is given, a word data is assumed.

+  If the name _arr_ ends with a `%` symbol, this defines a floating point array, in this case you can't specify a type.
+It is important that at least the first element of each line in the data has a decimal point to force storing the data as floating point.

   If you end the `DATA` statement with a comma, the following line must be another `DATA` statement without the